nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 Extensions:

 * 1a.
-ClientGrid detects an error in the postal code or unit number format provided by the real estate agent, .
+ClientGrid detects an error in the postal code or unit number format provided by the real estate agent.

     * 1a1.
 ClientGrid requests for the correct data.